Chemical peels in London

 Medium strength peels

-Treatment effects from medium-strength chemical peels can also be enhanced by prior treatment with a superficial chemical peel.
+Prior treatment with a superficial chemical peel can also enhance treatment effects from medium-strength chemical peels.
 TCA peels are the most common type of medium-strength peel.
 They are ideal for patients who want more impressive results than can be achieved with a superficial peel but cannot tolerate the increased risks, potential complications and longer downtime associated with a deep chemical peel.TCA peels can be used up to four times a year, and the downtime is about 10-14 days on average for most patients.
 Medium-strength TCA peels are performed by one of our expert dermatologists or plastic surgeons.

 3-step Centre for Surgery protocol for safe TCA peeling: